flaab/picara-php-framework/README.md

 # Picara PHP Web Development Framework
-A self-contained PHP rapid development framework for MVC http/rest/cli applications, developed since 2007.
+A self-contained PHP rapid development framework for MVC http/rest/cli applications, developed and used since 2007.
 It focuses on convention over configuration and implements implicit routing.
 It offers a flexible admin site from scratch, rich scaffolding and libraries for cache generation, queries, lang files, pagination, sessions, validation, forms, email, logs, images, file uploads, static pages and more.

 ### What makes it different?